Israeli strikes on Rafah raise fear ground assault could begin | Law-Order

 Israeli strikes on Rafah raise fear ground assault could begin

 My father with his displaced friends who came from Gaza City," he told Reuters.
 "They were all together, when suddenly they were all gone like dust."
 At another bomb site, Jamil Abu Houri said the intensification of air strikes was Israel's way of showing its disdain for a U.N.
 Security Council resolution last week demanding an immediate Israel-Hamas ceasefire.
-Next up, he fears a ground assault on Rafah, which Israel has threatened for weeks to carry out despite pleas from its closest ally Washington that this would wreak a humanitarian disaster.
+Next up, he fears a ground assault on Rafah, which Israeli Prime Minister Benjamin Netanyahu has threatened to carry out despite warnings from closest ally Washington that this would wreak a humanitarian disaster.

 Israel bombed at least four homes in Rafah on Wednesday, raising new fear among the more than a million Palestinians sheltering in the last refuge on the southern edge of the Gaza Strip that a long-threatened ground assault could be coming.
 One of the airstrikes killed 11 people from a single family, health officials said.